gisthuband/Protein_Interaction_Predictor/README.md

 Exploratory data analysis was performed on the feature generated dataframe.

-A z-test was performed on the distribution of the different features, indicating that the sulfur content was statistically different between pairs that did interact and those that did not (p=0.05).
+A z-test was performed on the distribution of the different features, indicating that the sulfur content and aromatic content were the most statistically significant of the features generated (not p<0.05 however).

 A random forest model was able to achieve an F1 score of .97 with the training data.